char-jlwu/yelp_project/README.md

 Step 2: Cloud Storage >> BigQuery (for storing data as structured datasets)

-Create a Data set in BigQuery which is read directly from the CSV from the previous step.
+Create a Dataset and table(s) in BigQuery which is read directly from the CSV(s) from the previous step.
+Handling the column name, format, string characters or marks using SQL in BigQuery.
+Export the well-cleaned table(s) to CSV for data analysis.

 Step 3: BigQuery >> Tableau (for data visualization)